 It is difficult to ascertain with any certainty the ratio of women who died in childbirth but it has been estimated by some to be as high as 1 in 4.

 Male doctors rarely attended during labour which was considered a woman’s domain even though the women who assisted in the delivery had no formal training their experience being merely the fact they had previously given birth themselves.

 Although the actual process of childbirth was fairly well understood any complications would invariably result in the death of the mother, the baby, or both.

 The safe delivery of a child was in God’s hands.

 To treat the pain of childbirth rose oil would be rubbed into the skin and the mother given vinegar to drink.
 She would also be provided with a crucifix to hold as prayers were chanted for her safe delivery and that of the child.

-Surgical techniques were always in advance of medical and biological understanding and surgeons could re-set bones and carry out operations such as the removal of a gall bladder or and indeed a Caesarian Section, very effectively.
+Surgical techniques were always in advance of their understanding of the causes of illness and surgeons could re-set bones and carry out operations such as the removal of a gall bladder, and indeed a Caesarian Section, very effectively.